 - Corn on the cob is a choking hazard for dogs or, if ingested, can cause bowel obstruction.

 That said, there are some foods that are safe—just make sure they aren’t still hot when you serve them.
 Such foods include:

 - Grilled sweet peppers, zucchini or sweet potato

 - Lean chicken, fish, or steak (spare the spice rub, though)

 - Chilled seedless watermelon

 So, there are ways for your pet to enjoy the spoils of the BBQ without getting sick; however, it’s best to advise your guests in advance what your dog can and cannot eat as well as to train your pet not to beg or to jump on the table.

 When you know how to have a safe time at a BBQ, you can easily have a fun time.
 By keeping the water bowl full, feeding your pet safe snacks, attending to grill safety, and keeping the trashcan closed, you and your pet can make nothing but happy, lasting summer BBQ memories.

-Between the BBQs, keep your pet’s diet balanced with Wellness Pet Foods’ all-natural foods and treats.
+Between the BBQs, keep your pet’s diet balanced with natural food and treats from Wellness Pet Food.